 Reporting Concerning, Worrisome or Threatening Behaviors

-Use the Concerning Behavior Report to share concerns for a student, faculty or staff member.
-For assistance or consultation while completing this referral, please contact Prevention Services at 919.515.4405 for student concerns.
+Use the Concerning Behavior Report to share concerns for a student.
+For assistance or consultation while completing this referral, please contact Prevention Services at 919.515.4405 for concerns.

 Human Resources provides services for prospective, new and existing employees.
 Contact Employee Relations for services based on a wide range of issues related to individual employment as well as organizational effectiveness and work environment issues.